omgaks/CineVault/README.md

   [OMDb](https://www.omdbapi.com/) for metadata and ratings
 - [OpenSubtitles](https://www.opensubtitles.com/) and
   [SubDL](https://subdl.com/) for subtitle search
+- [IntroDB](https://introdb.app/) for community-verified media segment timestamps
 - [Jellyfin](https://jellyfin.org/) for its Media3 FFmpeg decoder extension
 - [jcifs-ng](https://github.com/AgNO3/jcifs-ng) for SMB support
 - The Android, Kotlin, Jetpack Compose, and Media3 open-source communities

-CineVault is not affiliated with or endorsed by IMDb, Rotten Tomatoes, TMDB, OMDb, OpenSubtitles, SubDL, Jellyfin, Infuse, or the owners of any referenced trademarks.
+CineVault is not affiliated with or endorsed by IMDb, Rotten Tomatoes, TMDB, OMDb, OpenSubtitles, SubDL, IntroDB, Jellyfin, Infuse, or the owners of any referenced trademarks.

 This product uses the TMDB API but is not endorsed or certified by TMDB.